CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 \subsection{Memory minimization}

 Memory consumption is usually the bottleneck of $N$-body simulations.
 In particular, we need to store the 6D phase-space coordinates of particles.
-Traditionally, using 4-byte floating-point numbers, we need at least $24$ byte per particle (bpp).
+Traditionally, using 4-byte floating-point numbers, we need at least $24$ bytes per particle (bpp).
 Based on the Information Optimized Storage (IOS) \cite{cube_yu_2018}, the memory consumption minimizes toward $6$ bpp.

 For positions, a mesh is constructed on the simulation volume, and the particle position relative to the mesh grid is stored by 1-byte-integers (or 2-byte-integers), providing an spatial resolution of $1/256$ (or $1/65536$) of a grid size.
 An integer-based particle number field is accompanied to infer their global position.
 Similarly, 1-byte-integers (or 2-byte-integers) store the particle velocities relative to the grid, accompanies with a bulk velocity field on the mesh.
-A formula is needed for the conversion between integers and actual velocities while optimizes the velocity resolution.
+A formula is needed for the conversion between integers and actual velocities while optimizes the velocity resolution (see \cite[Sec.\,2.2]{cube_yu_2018} for details).
+To keep the memory footprint low, the time integration adopts a leap-frog method where particle positions and velocities are updated at interlaced times.
+Higher order time integrators store additional phase-space information and increase the overall memory, but do not significantly increase accuracy.

 IOS can also serve as the linked list data structure, saving another 4 to 8 bpp.
 The essence of IOS is that the ordering of particles contains a wealth of information but does not require additional memory.
 For many fast simulations that do not need to resolve subhalo structures, using 1-byte integers is accurate enough.
 Otherwise, using 2-byte integers gives the full accuracy, but only increases the basic memory consumption to 12 bpp.
 One can tune the accuracies of positions and velocities separately.
 The simulation outputs can also use IOS to save disk space.